mahmud-ops/Tech_Notes/C++OOP.md

 }
 ```

-A newbie will think the output will be `0 1 2 3` , but it's actually `0 0 0 0`.
+A beginner might think the output would be `0 1 2 3`, but in reality, it’s `0 0 0 0`.

-Why ?
+Why?

-Everytime we call the `incX()` function , it assigns x = 0 in a new address and deletes the previous one.
+Every time the `incX()` function is called, `x` is initialized to 0 at a new memory location, and the previous one gets destroyed.

 ```mermaid
 flowchart TD
     A[incX called] --> B[x initialized to 0 - local scope]